Your paid traffic lands and leaves. You cleaned up the design. You rewrote the headline. The bounce rate barely moved.

 A DTC fitness supplement brand running $12,000/month in Google Ads had 14 ad groups pointing to one product page.
 They audited their top three ad-to-page pairs.
 Two had clear mismatch.

-They aligned the H1 and subheading for each mismatched pair using URL parameters.
-Overall landing page conversion moved from 1.7% to 2.9% in three weeks.
+After aligning the H1 and subheading for each pair using URL parameters to serve different headline variants, overall landing page conversion rate moved from 1.7% to 2.9% in three weeks.

 That’s not a redesign.
 That’s two hours of matching work.